Sukith-1234/Data-Engineering-Projects/README.md

 script with data.sql -> Include the schema and user data after push data by Azure Data Factory.

-User_Analysis_Final.ipynb-notebook file include the process and codes which use for the analytics
+User_Analysis_Final.ipynb -> notebook file include the process and codes which use for the analytics

+User_Analysis_Databricks.html -> Databricks solution

 Workflow